CelestineSauvage/mysuperproject/CONTRIBUTING.md

 This instructions are for linux base systems.
 (Linux, MacOS, BSD, etc.)
 ## Setting up your own fork of this repo.

-- Clone the repo `git clone git@github.com:YOUR_GIT_USERNAME/project_urlname.git`
+- Clone the repo `git clone git@github.com:YOUR_GIT_USERNAME/FEV24-BDE-JOBMARKET.git`
-- Enter the directory `cd project_urlname`
+- Enter the directory `cd FEV24-BDE-JOBMARKET`

 ## Setting up your own virtual environment

-Run `make virtualenv` to create a virtual environment. then activate it with `source .venv/bin/activate`.
+Run this command to create a virtual environment :

-## Install the project in develop mode

-Run `make install` to install the project in develop mode.

-## Run the tests to ensure everything is working

-Run `make test` to run the tests.
+$ python3 -m venv FEV24-BDE-JOBMARKET

+Then run this command to activate the virtual environment :
+$ source .venv/bin/activate

+## Install packages with pip and requirements.txt

+Run this command to install automatically all the required packages according to the configuration file 'requirements.txt' :
+$ pip3 install -r requirements.txt

 ## Create a new branch to work on your contribution

+Run this command :
-Run `git checkout -b my_contribution`
+$ git checkout -b my_contribution